Now with more packaging than ever!

 The world of paper recycling meets in Munich every year: The INGEDE Symposium on February 25/26 is the only event worldwide that covers all aspects of paper recycling, from recyclability to the collection of recovered paper and the recycling and deinking process.

-For all those who cannot be in Munich in February, online participation will also be available (with simultaneous translation).
+For all those who cannot attend Munich in February, online participation (with simultaneous translation) will also be available.

 Either way, in Munich or online, the participation fee will be 720 euros.